-Townsville Community Legal Service (TCLS) is a non-profit, community based legal centre established in 1991.
+Townsville Community Law is a non-profit, community based legal centre established in 1991.
 It provides general legal advice, casework and representation and a range of specialist services.
+Until January 2020, Townsville Community Law was known as Townsville Community Legal Service.

 One specialist service – the Seniors Legal and Support Service (SLASS) provides free legal assistance and support to people over sixty (60) years who are at risk of, or are experiencing elder abuse or financial exploitation.
 SLASS began as a pilot in 2007 funded by the Queensland Government in five sites including Brisbane, Toowoomba, Hervey Bay, Townsville and Cairns.
 SLASS was triennially funded in 2010 and is due to renew its funding in 2014.

-During the first few years of service provision, TCLS noted that SLASS clients would often have limited legal or other remedies available to them.
+During the first few years of service provision, Townsville Community Law noted that SLASS clients would often have limited legal or other remedies available to them.
 SLASS identified a need for early intervention and prevention around elder abuse and financial exploitation.

 The issues raised by participants were legion.
 Big picture items included elder abuse, neglect, ageism, disempowerment and social isolation.
 The issues raised by seniors perfectly aligned with the known risk factors and causes of elder abuse, exploitation and neglect.